-Abby joined the Wildcat Tribune on a whim, and stayed for the people she found.
-This is her second year in Journalism, and her goals for this year are to cover different sports and write better reviews.
-In...
+Abby joined the Wildcat Tribune on a whim and stayed for the wonderful people she found.
+Her goal for this year is to leave the sports section better than it used to be.
+In her free time, Abby loves to run...

 Councilmember Sabina Zafar returns in second bid for mayor